acdlite/flummox/docs/docs/guides/react-integration.md

 This guide discusses how to use **connectToStores HoC** to integrate Flummox with React.

 **connectToStores HoC requires React 0.13.
-If you're still on React 0.12, use FluxComponent exclusively until you're able to upgrade.**
+If you're still on React 0.12, use FluxComponent and Flummox 2.x exclusively until you're able to upgrade.**

 ## Accessing the Flux instance